natalieagus/50005/docs/Problem Set/03-processes.md

-## Faulty Isolation
+## Fault Isolation

 You're comparing two server implementations: one uses multiple **threads**, and the other uses multiple **processes**.
 Both handle client connections concurrently.

 In the threaded version, a bug in one handler causes a buffer overflow and crashes the entire server.
 In the process-based version, the same bug only crashes a single client handler,  the server remains alive and continues serving other clients.

-This prompts a deeper investigation into how threads and processes isolate faults differently, and what trade-offs come with each approach.
+This prompts a *deeper* investigation into how threads and processes isolate faults differently, and what trade-offs come with each approach.

 **Answer the following questions:**
 1. Why does a crash in one thread typically bring down the entire process?